soft-lang/soft/README.md

 thanks to `LPAREN` and `RPAREN` being neither a `VALUE` nor part of the `OPS` node group.
 We only want to match at the beginning or right after an operator token. i.e. part of the `OPS` node group.

-The sub expression is itself also part of the NodeGroup `VALUE`, meaning it will also be raised to a `VALUE` in the next parsing iteration unless consumed by some other NodePattern with higher precedence.
+The sub expression is itself also part of the NodeGroup `VALUES`, meaning it will also be raised to a `VALUE` in the next parsing iteration unless consumed by some other NodePattern with higher precedence.